codeforamerica/ohana-api/README.md

 #Ohana API

-This is the API portion of the [Ohana API](http://ohanapi.org) project, an open source community resource platform developed by [@monfresh](https://github.com/monfresh), [@spara](https://github.com/monfresh), and [@anselmbradford](https://github.com/anselmbradford) during their Code for America Fellowship in 2013, in partnership with San Mateo County's Human Services Agency.The goal of the project is to make it easier for residents in need to find services they are eligible for.
+This is the API portion of the [Ohana API](http://ohanapi.org) project, an open source community resource platform developed by [@monfresh](https://github.com/monfresh), [@spara](https://github.com/spara), and [@anselmbradford](https://github.com/anselmbradford) during their Code for America Fellowship in 2013, in partnership with San Mateo County's Human Services Agency.
+The goal of the project is to make it easier for residents in need to find services they are eligible for.

 Before we started working on Ohaha, the search interface that residents and social workers in San Mateo County had access to was the Peninsula Library System's [CIP portal](http://catalog.plsinfo.org:81/).
 As a demonstration of the kind of applications that can be built on top of the Ohana API, we developed a [better search interface](http://smc-connect.org) ([repo link](https://github.com/codeforamerica/human_services_finder)) that consumes the API via our [Ruby wrapper](https://github.com/codeforamerica/ohanakapa).
 We also built an [admin site](https://github.com/codeforamerica/ohana-api-admin) to allow organizations to update their own information.